 To help those of you who do have thinning hair concerns, we developed our Hair Growth Serum Intense, infused with Hyaluronic Acid to moisturise your scalp.
 It also contains Bio-Active Pea Sprout Complex and Bio-Active Complex of Chinese Skullcap, Soy Sprout and Wheat Sprout, helping to activate and improve hair density.
 The Intense Serum contains all the same technology of our original Hair Growth Serum plus a 3% concentration of caffeine to really wake up the hair follicles plus a glucoside compound which actively increases hair density.

-As well as this, our Thickening Hair and Scalp Mask Intense gives thinning hair the volumising boost it needs.
+If you’re looking for an extra boost, you can also try our Thickening Hair and Scalp Mask Intense which gives thinning hair the volumising boost it needs.
 Designed to give the deep nourishing treatment hair needs without weighing it down, coconut oil and hyaluronic acid in the mask intensely moisturise the scalp.
 Hair gets an added boost from the caffeine in the mask which promotes natural hair growth and thickening by revitalising hair follicles.
 This product can be used as part of a hair-loving regime to get your dream thick, luscious locks with our Hair Density range.